Real-Time Bidding (RTB)

 integer

-Max time in milliseconds for bids
+Maximum time in milliseconds for bids (avoids timeout)

 regs